build-server-protocol/build-server-protocol/docs/bsp.md

 In addition, build tools can use the `argv` invocation to:

-1. Spawn a daemon if it's not already live.
+1. Spawn a daemon if it's not already running.
 1. Install the build tool if it's not already installed in a user's machine.

 ##### Example with `my-build-tool`